Pitch Perfect 2: Plot

-The Bellas make it to the final two, but lose to DSM when Emily panics and sings "Flashlight", violating the tradition of singing non-original songs.
-Bumper surprises Amy with a traditional date and asks her to officially be his girlfriend; she refuses, leaving him devastated.
-At a practice performance for the Worlds, the Bellas' planned set ends in disaster when their incorporation of pyrotechnics sets Cynthia Rose's hair on fire.
-In order to rediscover their roots and synchronicity, Chloe takes them to a retreat led by former Bella Aubrey Posen.
-The truth about Beca's internship comes out, and she starts a heated debate with Chloe over her obsession with the group and accuses the other Bellas of not thinking about their futures.
-She angrily storms off, only to step into one of the camp's hidden bear traps.
-In a panic, she apologizes for her harsh words, before being saved by Lilly.
-Later, the Bellas accept that they must go their separate ways after graduation, and regain harmony by singing "Cups", the song Beca used to audition for the group.
+The Bellas make it to the final two, but lose to DSM when Emily sings "Flashlight", violating the rule of no original songs.
+Bumper asks Amy on a traditional date and to officially be his girlfriend; she refuses.
+At a practice performance for the Worlds, the Bellas' set ends in disaster when their pyrotechnics set fire to Cynthia Rose's hair.

+Chloe takes The Bellas on a retreat to rediscover their roots and synchronicity, led by former Bella Aubrey Posen.
+Beca's internship is revealed, and Beca argues with Chloe over her obsession with the group and accuses the other Bellas of not thinking about their futures.
+She storms off, only to step into one of the camp's bear traps.

+Beca apologizes before being saved by Lilly.
+The Bellas accept that they will go their separate ways after graduation, and regain harmony by singing "Cups", Beca's audition song for the group.

-Amy realizes she regrets ending things with Bumper, and the two reconcile the next day.
-Meanwhile, Beca's boss at her internship has been unimpressed with everything she has presented to him so far, so Beca offers to help Emily produce "Flashlight" at the studio to demonstrate her true abilities.
-When they show him the demo, he expresses envy for their talent and says he looks forward to working with them.
-The senior Bellas graduate, and the group heads to Copenhagen for the World Finals.
-Before their performance, Emily and Benji share a kiss.
-The Bellas deliver a stellar stripped-down performance, ending in a harmonized version of "Flashlight" with Aubrey, Katherine, and other past Bellas joining in.
-They win the championship, repairing their damaged legacy.
+Amy regrets ending things with Bumper and they reconcile.
+Beca's boss has been unimpressed with her, so Beca offers to help Emily produce "Flashlight".
+He likes the result and says he looks forward to working with them.

+The senior Bellas graduate and the group heads to Copenhagen for the World Finals.
+Emily and Benji share a kiss.
+The Bellas deliver a stripped-down performance ending in a harmonized version of "Flashlight" with Aubrey, Katherine, and other past Bellas joining in.
+They win.
 As the senior Bellas leave Barden, they give Emily a belated initiation ceremony, with Amy demonstrating the last tradition: christening the house by sliding down the staircase.

+As the credits roll, Bumper appears on The Voice and all of the judges turn around.
+He picks Christina Aguilera to be his coach.